Trigon (comics): Fictional character biography

 A sadistic, cruel, dangerous, and powerful demon of inter and extra-dimensional origin, Trigon is a result of the mating between a female member of a mystic sect and the god they worshipped.
 A side effect of this pairing is that their child was filled with the cast-off evil energies of the inhabitants of Azarath, forming him into their personification.
-At birth, Trigon killed everyone around him (including his own mother); at the age of one, he ruled an entire planet, and at the age of six, he destroyed an entire planet.
+At birth, Trigon killed everyone around him (including his own mother); at the age of one, he ruled the entirety of his homeworld, and at the age of six, he destroyed an entire planet.
 By the age of 30, he held dominion over millions of worlds in his dimension.

 Arella was a depressed woman who decided to join a cult known as the Church of Blood, which was trying to summon Trigon.
 When the ritual was performed, Trigon, disguised as a handsome male, emerged and married Arella.
 After the two had sex, Arella discovered Trigon's true nature after seeing his true form.
 Trigon sends Arella back to Earth, and Arella is pregnant and on the brink of suicide when she is found by an extra-dimensional cult and brought to Azarath, where she gives birth to Raven.
 Raven is brought up to "control her emotions" to suppress and control the demonic powers she inherited from Trigon.
 During Raven's childhood, Trigon was aware of her whereabouts, but rarely intervened.

 Raven learns of Trigon's intentions to conquer Earth and vows to stop him; she initially approaches the Justice League, but they refuse her on the advice of Zatanna, who senses her demonic parentage.
 In desperation, she reforms the Teen Titans to battle Trigon, eventually sealing him in another dimension.

 Trigon escapes and comes to Earth, taking control of Raven and destroying Azarath.
 The Titans attempt to fight Trigon, but are contaminated by his demonic influence and kill Raven.
 This allowed the souls of Azarath to possess her and use her as a channel to kill Trigon with purifying light.
 Although Trigon is gone, his followers, led by Brother Blood, have tried to revive him several times.

 The sons of Trigon as depicted in Titans (vol. 2) #3 (2008).